-Introductory workshop (three to six hours, depending on level of engagement) for all who might be involved in the port inspection of fishing vessels and what the Agreement refers to as vessels involved in "fishing related activities" (e.g., involved in trans-shipment, bunkering, etc.).
+Introductory workshop (three to six hours, depending on level of engagement) for all those who might be involved in the port inspection of fishing vessels and what the Agreement refers to as vessels involved in "fishing related activities" (e.g., involved in transshipment, bunkering, etc.).
 These should include the port authority (which may require information in advance of port entry and give permission to enter port), customs, the authority for safety-at-sea inspections, the navy if involved in fisheries patrols, possibly the port police, the fisheries inspectorate and other units involved in MCS activities.
-The workshop may include an explanation of the PSMA, how it could affect IUU fishing and why and how it involves various national agencies that share responsibility for ensuring its effective implementation.
-A presentation on the Agreement should be made, focusing on the capacity demands.
+The workshop may include an explanation of the PSMA, how it could have an impact on IUU fishing and why and how it involves various national agencies that share responsibility for ensuring the effective implementation of the PSMA.
+A presentation on the Agreement should be made focusing on the capacity demands.

-Once the PSMA is well understood, participants could discuss how they think port State measures could function in the future.
-This begins the process of identifying the practical arrangements and human resources capacities needed in the port being analysed for the effective implementation of the Agreement.
+Once the PSMA is well-understood, participants could discuss how they think port State measures could function in the future.
+Doing so would begin the process of identifying the practical arrangements and human resources capacities needed in the port being analysed for the effective implementation of the Agreement.
 This exercise is important for translating the capacity demands of the PSMA into the actual capacity levels needed on the ground.

-Days 4 and 5
+Days 4 to 5

-Familiarization with the port being studied.
+Familiarisation with the port being studied.

-Meet separately with agencies/units involved in the workshop to discuss the role of each stakeholder in order to build on the information gained through the workshop and be better able to understand and assess existing capacities.
+Meet separately with agencies/units involved in the workshop to discuss the role of each stakeholder in the system in order to build on the information gained through the workshop and be better able to understand and assess existing capacities.